-- Students will be able to apply the principles of information technology, computer science and other disciplines to the analysis of complex computing problems. - Students will be able to design and evaluate solutions to complex computing problems using industryrecognized best practices and standards. - Students will be able to analyze user needs in the development and implementation of computing-based solutions.
+- PLO 1: Students will be able to apply the principles of information technology, computer science and other disciplines to the analysis of complex computing problems. - PLO 2: Students will be able to design and evaluate solutions to complex computing problems using industryrecognized best practices and standards. - PLO 3: Students will be able to analyze user needs in the development and implementation of computingbased solutions. - PLO4: Students will be able to assess the ethical considerations in the development, implementation, evaluation, and management of IT systems.